daniel-ilett/blog/_posts/2019-05-04-tut1-2-smo-silhouette.md

 Before we start, make sure to set your camera's far clip plane distance to a reasonable value - I used a value of 75, which should keep the example scene all in frame, but this will likely require a bit of tweaking based on the size of your scene.
 If it's too large, you'll barely see the colour difference between close objects when the shader is complete, and if it's not large enough, some objects in your scene will end up outside the camera frustum and are culled.

 We can retrieve the depth buffer as a texture to use in shaders in Unity.
-Open up the shader template found in `Shaders/Silhouette.shader` and take a look at the fragment shader - I've defined a depth varaible that we'll be modifying.
+Open the shader template found in `Shaders/Silhouette.shader` and look at the fragment shader - I've defined a depth varaible that we'll be modifying.
 Running this shader now will result in a completely black screen - let's fix this.
 Remember how the texture rendered by the camera is passed to the image effect shader in `_MainTex`?
 Similarly, we can retrieve the camera depth texture called `_CameraDepthTexture`, like this:

 ~~~glsl
 // Other variable definitions.